bytaesu/supabase-auth-kit/README.md

 This is an AuthKit built using [Next.js](https://nextjs.org/) and [Supabase](https://supabase.com/), designed for **production-ready use**.
 It includes basic UI elements provided with [TailwindCSS](https://tailwindcss.com/) and [shadcn/ui](https://ui.shadcn.com/).
 Authentication is handled through both Password-based and OAuth methods, following the PKCE flow.

+By synchronizing app logic with Supabase settings in a single file, authentication can be managed flexibly and consistently.

 ### Teck stacks

 - TypeScript